 As we have seen, many industries have made leaps to improve women’s representation.
 Nevertheless, there are opportunities to improve.
 For example, the outreach and engagement practices businesses create.

-One of the key things that we would recommend employers is to get out there.
-Partner with a range of education providers, from primary through to universities, and get involved in their careers events.
+One of the key things that we would recommend to employers is to get out there.
+Partner with a range of education providers, from primary through to universities, and get involved in their career events.
 Really push to be present in the upcoming generation’s education.

 If you would like support in creating a strategy to get involved.
-Or, would like us to represent some of your roles at the careers fairs we attend to reach out to the team today!
+Or, would like us to represent some of your roles at the careers fairs we attend, reach out to the team today!